TomBayne/Sharepoint-Online-Tools/README.md

 Powershell script that sets Welcome/Landing page for when the root URL is entered (e.g what shows when you type http://<tenant>.sharepoint.com/ into URL bar)

 --- Fully remove all deleted sites ---
 Powershell script that fully (and permenantly) deletes previously deleted sites so the URL can be used again on new sites.
+There is no confirmation when this is ran and it wil delete ALL previously deleted sites.
+No active sites will be deleted by this script.
+Once this script is ran you will not be able to recover any sites that were deleted prior to using this script.